top of page

 Abram Paul Cerda

 Abram Paul is a writer-director-producer based in Los Angeles.
 Originally from a conservative town in Southern California, Abram is devoted to telling the stories of queer characters of color whose stories otherwise go untold.
 He is currently in production on his first feature film, SHEAR, a documentary which follows the medical transition of a 17-year-old gender non-conforming teenage activist.
 Abram also works freelance as a videographer and photographer.

 Amanda C. Miller is a stage, film, and voice actress and a company member at Theatre of N.O.T.E. and Little Candle Productions.
 She has studied at the University of Maryland, Impro Theatre, Second City, and Upright Citizens Brigade.
 You can currently hear her as Sailor Jupiter in Sailor Moon Crystal on Hulu, as well as the voice of Nabisco's Good Thins brand.
 She just launched her first web series on YouTube, a mockumentary paranormal comedy series called Ghosts 'n Stuff Inc.

 Christine Weatherup is an actor and filmmaker based in Los Angeles.
 She has appeared extensively in film and television, including on Mad Men, Grey's Anatomy and Westworld, and stars in the award-winning indie feature, Bread and Butter, opposite SNL's Bobby Moynihan.
-Most recently, Christine directed and starred in the upcoming short film, Killed in Action, a period drama set in post-WWII America.
+Most recently, Christine directed and starred in the original short film, Killed in Action, a period drama set in post-WWII America.